Generic name: fluorouracil topical [ FLOOR-oh-URE-a-sil-TOP-i-kal ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Tolak (fluorouracil topical)?
+What should I avoid while using Tolak?

-Do not use this medicine on your eyelids or in your eyes, nose, or mouth.
-Use caution when applying fluorouracil topical around these areas.
+Do not use Tolak on your eyelids or in your eyes, nose, or mouth.
+Rinse with water or saline if this medicine gets in your eyes.

-Avoid using other medications on the areas you treat with fluorouracil topical unless your doctor tells you to.
+Avoid using other medications on the areas you treat with fluorouracil unless your doctor tells you to.

-Tolak (fluorouracil topical) side effects
+Tolak side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Common side effects may include:
+Common side effects of Tolak may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Tolak (fluorouracil topical)?
+What other drugs will affect Tolak?